 Mental health servicesin Australia

-Of all separations with specialised psychiatric care in 2009–10, 30.8% were for patients who had an involuntary admission, with the majority of these reported by public acute hospitals (33,139 of 40,054).
-Involuntary admitted patient separations comprised 61.9% of public psychiatric hospitals separations, while only 0.3% of private hospital separations were from involuntary admissions (Figure 7.5).
+Of all admitted patient separations with specialised psychiatric care in 2010–11, over 1 in 4 (29.0%) were for patients who had an involuntary admission.
+Involuntary admissions represented about 2 in 5 separations with specialised psychiatric care in public acute hospitals, with the majority (87.1%) of involuntary separations occurring in this hospital type (33,638 of 38,617).
+Involuntary admitted patient separations comprised half (50.0%) of public psychiatric hospitals separations, while less than 1 in 100 (0.6%) of private hospital separations with specialised psychiatric care were involuntary admissions (Figure AD.5).

 Note: Separations with a care type of Newborn (without qualified days), and records for Hospital boarders and Posthumous organ procurement have been excluded.

-Around 41% of all mental health-related separations did not have an intervention or procedure recorded.
-It is likely that the interventions (procedures) provided to admitted patients during these mental health-related separations were not able to be coded using the existing procedure classification system.
-The administration of mental health-related medications, for example, are not explicitly included in the classification system.
+About 2 in 5 (41.7%) of all mental-health related separations with specialised psychiatric care did not have an intervention or procedure recorded.
+However, it is likely that the interventions (procedures) provided to patients during these mental health-related separations were not able to be coded using the existing procedure classification system.
+For example, the administration of mental health-related medications is not explicitly included in the current classification system.

-From the data available, a commonly reported intervention (procedure) for all mental health-related separations was an allied health service intervention, including services provided by social workers and occupational therapists.
-A common procedure for separations with specialised care was non-emergency general anaesthesia.
-This was most likely associated with the administration of electroconvulsive therapy, a form of treatment for depression–a commonly reported principal diagnosis.
+A frequently reported intervention (procedure) for all admitted patient mental health-related separations was an allied health intervention, including services provided by social workers and occupational therapists.
+A frequently reported procedure for separations with specialised care was non-emergency general anaesthesia.
+This was most likely associated with the administration of electroconvulsive therapy, a form of treatment for depression.